goerz/cookiecutter-pypackage/README.md

 *   If the package should be registered on PyPI, upload it.
 You can do this with `make release`.

 *   Make sure to tag releases on Github (using a leading `v` in the tag name, e.g. `v0.1.0`)

+* Activate branch protection for the `master` branch (and `develop` branch, if using the git flow branching model), to prohibit history rewriting for these branches.